iamdhirendrajha/Contact_Form_Embeded_Google_Map/README.md

 🧱 Features

 ✅ Pure HTML — no CSS or JS

 ✅ Fully responsive on mobile (via meta viewport)

-✅ SEO-optimized meta tags (title, description, keywords, author) ✅ Embedded Google Map with customizable location
+✅ SEO-optimized meta tags (title, description, keywords, author)

+✅ Embedded Google Map with customizable location

 ✅ mailto: form submission option

+🧠 How It Works

+* User fills the form with their name, email, and message.

+* When they click Send Message, their default email app opens (like Gmail or Outlook) with the form data.

+* The Google Map iframe displays your address or any location you choose.